 The following guidance concerning the services that are rendered by a VTS should be taken into account:

-2.3.1 The information service is provided by broadcasting information at fixed times and intervals or when deemed necessary by the VTS or at the request of a vessel, and may include for example reports on the position, identity and intentions of other traffic; waterway conditions; weather; hazards; or any other factors that may influence the vessel's transit.
+2.3.1 Information Service.
+An Information Service provides essential and timely information to assist the on-board decision-making process.

-2.3.2 The navigational assistance service is especially important in difficult navigational or meteorological circumstances or in case of defects or deficiencies.
-This service is normally rendered at the request of a vessel or by the VTS when deemed necessary.
+2.3.2 The Traffic Organization Service.
+A Traffic Organization Service is a service to provide for the safe and efficient movement of traffic and to identify and manage potentially dangerous traffic situations.
+A Traffic Organization Service provides essential and timely information to assist the on-board decision-making process and may advise, instruct or exercise the authority to direct movements..

-2.3.3 The traffic organisation service concerns the operational management of traffic and the forward planning of vessel movements to prevent congestion and dangerous situations, and is particularly relevant in times of high traffic density or when the movement of special transports may affect the flow of other traffic.
-The service may also include establishing and operating a system of traffic clearances or VTS sailing plans or both in relation to priority of movements, allocation of space, mandatory reporting of movements in the VTS area, routes to be followed, speed limits to be observed or other appropriate measures which are considered necessary by the VTS authority.
+2.3.3 The Navigational Assistance Service.
+A Navigational Assistance Service may be provided in addition to an Information Service and/or Traffic Organization Service.
+A Navigational Assistance Service is provided at the request of a vessel, or when deemed necessary by the VTS and provides essential and timely navigational information to assist the on-board decision-making process and may inform, advise and/or instruct vessels accordingly.

 2.3.4 When the VTS is authorized to issue instructions to vessels, these instructions should be result-oriented only, leaving the details of execution, such as course to be steered or engine manoeuvres to be executed, to the master or pilot on board the vessel.
 Care should be taken that VTS operations do not encroach upon the master's responsibility for safe navigation, or disturb the traditional relationship between master and pilot.

 2.3.5 A VTS area can be divided into sectors, but these should be as few as possible.
 Area and sector boundaries should not be located where vessels normally alter course or manoeuvre or where they are approaching areas of convergence, route junctions or where there is crossing traffic.
-VTS centres in an area or sector should use a name identifier.
-The boundaries should be indicated in the appropriate nautical publications and in the "World VTS Guide".
+The recommended VTS centre name identifier should be either ‘Location VTS’ or ‘VTS Location’, sectors within a VTS area should be identified separately or have the same name identifier.
+The boundaries should be promulgated to vessels in internationally recognised marine publications and in the "World VTS Guide".

-2.4 Communication and reporting
+2.4 Communication and Reporting

-2.4.1 Communication between a VTS authority and a participating vessel should be conducted in accordance with the Guidelines and Criteria for Ship Reporting Systems and should be limited to information essential to achieve the objectives of the VTS.
-IMO Standard Marine Communication Phrases should be used where practicable.
+2.4.1 Communication between a VTS Authority and a participating vessel should be conducted in accordance with the Guidelines and Criteria for Ship Reporting Systems and should be limited to information essential to achieve the objectives of the VTS.
+IMO Standard Marine Communication Phrases (SMCP) should be used.

-2.4.2 In any VTS message directed to a vessel or vessels it should be made clear whether the message contains information, advice, warning, or an instruction.
+2.4.2 In any VTS message directed to a vessel or vessels it should be made clear whether the message contains information, advice, warning, or an instruction by the use of the IMO Standard Marine Communication Phrases.

 2.5 Organisation

 2.5.1 Elements of a VTS

-In order to perform the required tasks a VTS organisation requires adequate staff, housing, instrumentation and procedures governing operations and interactions between the various elements.
-The requirements in each field are determined by the particular nature of the VTS area, the density and character of the traffic and the type of service that is to be provided.
+2.5.1.1 In order to perform the required tasks a VTS Authority requires: appropriately qualified staff; suitable accommodation; adequate instrumentation; and appropriate procedures governing operations and interactions between the various VTS responsibilities.
+The requirements in each area of responsibility are determined by the particular nature of the VTS area, the density and character of the traffic and the type of service that is to be provided.
 Consideration should be given to the establishment of back-up facilities to sustain and maintain the desired level of reliability and availability.

-2.5.2 Tasks that may be performed in accordance with the service rendered
+2.5.2 Tasks that may be performed